MertCelik0/WeatherApp/README.txt

+# WeatherApp

+## Introduction

-An application that captures and displays the current weather conditions with a web service written in SwiftUI software language.
+> An application that captures and displays the current weather conditions with a web service written in SwiftUI software language.